IvolgaDmitriy/matlab_experiments/Exp1/readme.md

 + `add_line`
 + `set_param`
 + `get_param`

+Required version of MATLAB 2021b and higher

 ## Sine Wave Model
+To run the example use `just_sin_wave.m`.
 The script checks for the existence of the `test_system.slx` file.
 The file is then recreated.
 Each script startup overwrites the Simulink model `test_system.slx`.
-The script will add new blocks to the schema space:
+The script will add new blocks to the scheme space:

 ![Creating blocks](pic/1.png)